FINN-2005/pygame_template/README.md

-# `pygame_template`: Your Lean Pygame Starting Point 🚀
+# `pygame_template`

-This is my (almost) 'NO FLUFF' Pygame framework designed to get you up and running quickly.
+This is my Pygame wrapper designed to make creative coding easier.

 ## Installation 🛠️